 Although it might first seem like a really cute thing, this state evolves into a complete addiction.
-Even the slightest absence of closeness is horrifying to them.
-They greatly fear to be left alone.
+Even the slightest absence of closeness is horrifying to the depressed type.
+They greatly fear being left alone.

-This permanent dependency on others makes them incapable of making decisions on their own.
-They grow as if crippled, lacking an inner strength that others use to overcome obstacles.
-All these weaknesses, not surprisingly, form feelings of hate, jealousy, envy which leads to chronic depression and inability to cope with simple obstacles.
+This permanent dependence on others makes them incapable of making decisions on their own.
+They grow as if crippled, lacking an inner strength that usually other, capable people, use to overcome obstacles.
+All these weaknesses, not surprisingly, form all sorts of gloomy feelings: hate, jealousy, and envy.
+These, on the other hand, lead to chronic depression and an inability to cope with simple obstacles.

 It all begins when we’re very little.
 The main culprits are our parents – and more specifically, the mother part.
-In the back of their mind, the mother, doesn’t what her child to grow up.
-That’s why they constantly serve, adore, spoil their children.
-Later, these babies grow without the necessary skills to cope with the world, thus they need someone else to help them along the way.
+In the back of her mind, the mother, doesn’t what her child to grow up.
+That’s why she constantly serves, adores, and spoils her children.
+Later, these babies grow without the necessary skills to cope with the world.
+Thus they need someone else to help them along the way.

 3. Compulsive Personality

-Compulsive people are cautious, predictable, such who plan long-term.
-What they greatly fear is change and taking risks.
+They greatly fear change and taking risks.
 Such people wear only their old clothes with the argument that they should save their new ones for later – in case something happens.
-They can be easily recognized by their annoying attention to details, perfectionism, the need to feel in control of the situation.
+They can be easily recognized by their annoying attention to detail, perfectionism, and the need to feel in control of the situation.